Veganism Statistics 2026 You Need To Know

 In the US, Three-Quarters of the Vegan Population Is Covered by Females.
 (The Health Journal)

-From 2013-2016, 56.4% of women tried to lose weight, and 41.7% of men tried.
+From 2013 to 2016, 56.4% of women tried to lose weight, and 41.7% of men tried.
 Women are more likely to diet and try new ways to lower their weight.
 They’re also more likely to put their morals where their mouth is and “protest” for the planet or fight animal abuse in the meat industry… Going vegan to help a societal problem.

 Say what?!
 Veganuary is a movement with the end goal of getting as many people as possible to go vegan.
 It’s for the month of January, but as they say on their website, “Try vegan this month,” so you can jump in any time.